r0zetta/collaborative_filtering/README.md

 1. Load a dataset of anonymized retweet interactions collected from actual Twitter data.
 2. Train a collaborative filtering model on the loaded data.
 3. Select a target account to be "amplified" such that it is recommended to a set of users who have interacted with a separate, high-profile user also in the dataset.
 We select 20 such users as a "control" set.
-4. Implement simple recommendation logic based on cosine similarity of the vector representations of the trained model, and observe recommendations for the control set.
+4. Implement recommendation logic based on cosine similarity of the vector representations of the trained model, and observe recommendations for the control set.
 5. Select a set of "amplifier accounts" that have not interacted with either the target account or the high-profile account.
 6. For a number of different proposed sets of amplifier accounts and parameter choices, create a new dataset containing additional interactions between each selected amplifier account and both the target account and the high-profile account.
 In practise, this process involves appending two new rows per amplifier account - one adding a retweet count for the target account and another adding retweet count for the high-profile account.
 7. Train a new model on the modified dataset.